 Covering nearly 1,000 miles (yikes!), you’ll reach the north-easterly corner of mainland Scotland 14 days after saddling up from the south-west coast.
 It’s a seriously stunning ride, avoiding main roads and instead winding through country lanes and back roads to incorporate village inns and charming guest houses for a truly British experience (and a proper pint!).

 Why not fly from Gatwick to Newquay, Cornwall and work your way gradually down to Land’s End, checking out the sights of beautiful Cornwall on the way?

-Cycling tour company Peak Tours runs really well organised rides from Cornwall’s beautiful Land’s End up to Scotland’s breathtaking John O’Groats.
-Price start at £2,000 and include breakfasts, lunches and full support throughout the route.
+Cycling tour company Peak Tours runs really well-organised rides from Cornwall’s beautiful Land’s End up to Scotland’s breathtaking John O’Groats.
+Prices start at £2,000 and include breakfasts, lunches and full support throughout the route.

 2. Czech Republic & Germany River Trail

 Castles, palaces, Prague, wine… this eight-day cycling holiday sounds like the dream!
 Better still, it’s suitable for beginners and more advanced cyclists, as there’s plenty of stuff to do with minimal inclines.

 Winding its way along some of Europe’s best cycle paths, this must-see tour ends in Dresden, the capital of Saxony, where you can soak up spectacular architecture and rolling countryside.